Know the Codes

-What are the most important decisions I can make to stay in good standing?
+What are the most important decisions I can make to prevent harm to myself and others?

 - Be kind and inclusive.
 Enthusiastic disagreement is an important part of civic engagement.
 Disrupting events, harassment, recording someone without their knowledge where they would reasonably expect privacy, and discriminatory misconduct are prohibited at GW, including off-campus and online.

 - Be safe for yourself and others.
 This includes not possessing weapons or fire hazards.
 It also includes avoiding physical assault and hazing.
 Failing to comply with university officials is also prohibited.

 - Be honest.
 This includes being honest about your identity (fake IDs are prohibited), your actions (dishonesty in university processes is prohibited), and as you do your academic work.

 - Plan ahead.
 Most students who commit academic integrity violations didn’t plan to do so—they got behind and took a shortcut.
 Ask for help and manage your time.

 - Talk to your professors about their expectations for citations and collaboration.
 Confusion in this area sometimes leads to academic integrity violations.